Siv3D/siv3d.docs/en-us/docs/course/random-painting.md

 |:--:|:--:|:--:|:--:|
 | **Difficulty** | Intermediate | **Time** | 60 min+ |

+When we say "making a computer draw," we aren't talking about the currently trending generative AI.
+Instead, we use nothing but a simple program and random numbers.

+The program starts by randomly drawing lines and placing shapes on a blank canvas.
+By keeping only the attempts that bring the result closer to the reference image, what begins as mere scribbles gradually—but surely—transforms into "expressive geometric art."

+Let's enjoy this slightly mysterious and creative process together, watching the chaotic screen converge into a beautiful painting as the program strives to mimic the reference.

 ## 1. Open and Display an Image
 - First, create a function to load the reference image that will be copied.
 - Here, we will implement the ability to select an image file via a button, resize it to an appropriate size, and display it on the left side of the screen.